soumya997/soumya997/README.md

 I'm interested in both research and applied aspects of Machine Learning and Deep Learning, mainly in the field of computer vision [moderate knowledge in NLP].

+I'm very passionate about the AV [Autonomous Vehicle] industry and currently trying to grasp some of the concepts associated with the field.

 I am active on a site called Kaggle, participated in a few Kaggle competitions.
 I'm Notebook and Discussion Expert there.

 Participated in two competitions,